phishdetect/phishdetect-extension/README.md

     $ sudo apt-get install nodejs

-Then install yarn as explained by the [official instructions](https://classic.yarnpkg.com/en/docs/install#debian-stable).
+Then install yarn as explained in the [official instructions](https://classic.yarnpkg.com/en/docs/install#debian-stable).

-Then we can run the build command, which will pull dependencies and compile a single JavaScript file:
+You can now build the extension by simply launching `make`:

-    $ make build
+    $ make

-Finally, we can create the package that we can use for distribution:
+The extension is now available in the `build/` folder and it is ready to be loaded or packaged.
+For the latter, we can use the following command to obtain a `phishdetect.zip` file for distribution:

     $ make package